 “We understand that people may still be a little wary of public places, so we have created a dining option that is fast, efficient, and safe,” said Mohamad Fakih, the founder of Paramount Fine Foods.

-Accordingly, customers will be able to select their favorite Middle Eastern dish beforehand and pay online through a mobile app or order using a digital kiosk in-store.
+Accordingly, customers will be able to select their favorite Lebanese dish beforehand and pay online through a mobile app or order using a digital kiosk in-store.

 One chef will prepare the meal; there will be one chef for every order to minimize contact in the kitchen.
 Orders will then be taken to sanitized cubbies ready for pickup.